 - Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if it seems trivial or inconsequential.

-- Discussion of sexuality, pornography, discriminatory language, or similar is welcome only if necessary to the topic of discussion, not gratuitous; presented in respectful manner; it does not violate any discrimination, harassment, or other laws; and participants are given forewarning and opportunity to leave the space, even if temporarily.
+- Discussion of sexuality, pornography, discriminatory language, or similar discussion is permitted only if: it is necessary to the topic of discussion; it is not gratuitous; it is presented in respectful manner; it does not violate any discrimination, harassment, or other laws; and participants are given forewarning and opportunity to leave the space.

 The following behaviors are considered harassment and are unacceptable within our community, both in physical and online spaces.
-We hold that harassment is oppressive behavior and do not tolerate demeaning, discriminatory, or harassing behavior and speech.
+We hold that harassment is oppressive behavior and do not tolerate hateful, demeaning, discriminatory, or harassing behavior and speech.
 In online spaces, Civic Hall holds the right to hide or delete comments and engagements that do not fit within our code of conduct.

 - Sexist, racist, homophobic, transphobic, ableist, classist, or otherwise discriminatory jokes and language.